kdpsc-uff/PowerShell/README.md

 # PowerShell

-Scripts for automating Windows virtual machines routines in Azure Cloud
+Scripts for automating Windows virtual machines routines in AWS or Azure Cloud.